Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Conclusion

-Crucially, our optimized protocols resolve a major experimental bottleneck.
-While SUPER and FTPE serve as promising alternatives to conventional resonant excitation~\cite{Stievater2001, PhysRevLett.87.246401}, their experimental realization are challenging due to the high pulse energies previously thought necessary to achieve near-unity fidelity~\cite{Karli2022SUPER, yan2025robustentangledphotongeneration}.
-Our framework definitively shows that high-fidelity operation is achievable within practical parameter bounds.
-Furthermore, these optimized multi-pulse sequences exhibit significantly greater robustness to elevated bath temperatures compared to standard $\pi$-pulse and two-photon excitation schemes.
-We also demonstrated that incorporating adiabatic linear chirp further insulates the system against phonon-induced dephasing.
 While this work focused on maximizing a single-objective, final-time state fidelity, the utility of the AD-uniTEMPO framework extends far beyond this specific application.
 Because the automated exact gradients naturally accommodate time-dependent and multi-objective cost functions, future work will leverage this capability to explore complex thermodynamic phenomena.
 While uniTEMPO is used here as the most efficient algorithm for simulating stationary bath dynamics, its selection is not a strict requirement for this numerical optimization framework.
 Crucially, AD can be applied to any algorithm utilizing the process tensor for open quantum evolution, such as PT-TEMPO~\cite{strathearn2018efficient, Jorgenson2019} for non-stationary baths or ACE~\cite{CygorekACE2024} for composite environments.
 Ultimately, this work provides a versatile, computationally tractable toolset for the design of realistic quantum control protocols, paving the way for more robust solid-state quantum technologies.